-A K-9 officer must be comfortable interacting with members of the public.
-Public demonstrations are an important part of the K-9 unit’s activities, as such displays increase interest and support from the community and local media.
+- Interpersonal skills: Public demonstrations are an important part of the K-9 unit’s activities, as such displays increase interest and support from the community and local media.
 Officers may visit schools, community groups, and other organizations to showcase their canine partner’s contribution to public safety.

 K-9 officers may be involved with the patrolling of airports, harbors, and borders.
 They may also use their dogs to complete searches when necessary in prisons, schools, or vehicles.